ani-tiwary/markov-text-gen/README.md

 ## Example Output
 ```
-Processing 28523 words with 5521 unique words...
+Processing 179651 words with 6193 unique words...
-Model perplexity: 15.23
+Model perplexity: 34.40

 Generated Text:

-I should be ashamed of myself, without hearing her; and a sigh: 'he won't you, will be a look like to her sister...
+This by fortune's might as thy heart of that which makes my bones with compare thee will be fairer than thee.
+The sad augurs mock my life hath no man ever.
 ```

 ## Suggested Text Sources